Hecate Enthroned

-Hecate Enthroned are an English symphonic black metal band initially founded with members from both Wales and England, but are now primarily based around Cheshire, England.
-The band formed in 1993 as a blackened death metal act under the name Amethyst, changing their name to Daemonum later on.
-By 1995 the band had adopted the name Hecate Enthroned and a symphonic black metal style.
+Hecate Enthroned are a symphonic black metal band founded with members from Wales and England, but now based around Cheshire, England.
+The band formed in 1993 as the blackened death metal act Amethyst.
+They changed their name to Daemonum later on.
+By 1995, the band adopted the name Hecate Enthroned and a symphonic black metal style.

 The band's name alludes to the Ancient Greek goddess of magic and necromancy, Hecate.

 History

 Early years: 1993–1995

 The band that would become Hecate Enthroned formed in 1993 in Wrexham, Wales.
-They were a blackened death metal band by the name of Daemonum (previously known as Amethyst), whose members were Jon Kennedy, Nigel Dennen, Ian Maiden, Mark Watson-Jones, Steve, Gary and Marc Evans.
-They released in 1993 a demo tape, Dreams to Mourn.
-In 1994, after being invited by Dani Filth to play bass on his band, Cradle of Filth, Jon left Daemonum and joined Cradle of Filth, briefly replacing Robin Eaglestone.
-However, in 1995, Kennedy left Cradle of Filth and returned to Daemonum, changing the band's name to Hecate Enthroned and developing a more melodic black metal style and replacing Ian on vocals.
-Gary was replaced soon after by Andy O'Hara (drums), joining from death metal band Nightmare Visions.
-Marc and Nigel Dennen remained both as guitarists with Mark Watson-Jones remaining on bass.
+They were a blackened death metal band named Daemonum (previously known as Amethyst), whose members were Jon Kennedy, Nigel Dennen, Ian Maiden, Mark Watson-Jones, Steve, Gary and Marc Evans.
+They released a 1993 demo tape, Dreams to Mourn.
+In 1994, after Dani Filth invited him to replace bassist Robin Eaglestone on Cradle of Filth, Kennedy left Daemonum.
+In 1995, Kennedy left Cradle of Filth and returned to Daemonum, changing the band's name to Hecate Enthroned, developing a melodic black metal style, and replacing Maiden on vocals.
+Drummer Andy O'Hara, from death metal band Nightmare Visions, replaced Gary.
+Marc and Nigel Dennen remained as guitarists and Mark Watson-Jones remained on bass.

 They recorded their first demo tape, An Ode for a Haunted Wood, with this line-up in 1995.

 Hecate Enthroned toured the UK with Japan's Sigh and Ireland's Primordial in 1995, with long-time bassist Dylan Hughes replacing Mark Watson-Jones on live duties.
 Hecate Enthroned opened for Ved Buens Ende, Impaled Nazarene and Opeth, at London Astoria gaining the firm interest of Blackend Records.